stahura/school-check-in/README.md

 ### This app is incomplete

-I did not create the section to edit/create/delete administrators because it simply wasn't a priority.
+I did not create the section to edit/create/delete administrators,or view check-in history because it simply wasn't a priority.
 The priority is working with state and react hooks and passing down props.
 I'll eventually update the app with full functionality.

 ### Known issues